arush0077/devops-learning/README.md

 - Monitoring
 - logging and debugging
 - Kubectl describe, logs, events etc..
+- Topics.txt (Contains All the topics I studied)

 ### Projects

 - Small Notes app project with its own readme for full execution.
+- Project with 3-tier ChatApp With ingress port forwarding
+- Hands on project given in Document For learning of k8s

 ---
 Completed till here only -- = --